Bellevue Palace, Germany: Overview

-The Free State of Prussia acquired the property from the former Emperor in 1928 and used it as a museum of ethnography during the 1930s before being renovated as a guest house for the Nazi government which had purchased it in 1938.
+The Free State of Prussia acquired the property from the former emperor in 1928 and used it as a museum of ethnography during the 1930s before being renovated as a guest house for the Nazi government which had purchased it in 1938.
 However, from 1939, it was occupied by Otto Meissner, the head of the Office of the President of Germany.
 It was there that Soviet foreign minister Vyacheslav Molotov stayed with his retinue during his visit to Berlin in November 1940.
-During World War II, the Palace was severely damaged by strategic bombing and in the 1945 Battle of Berlin, before being substantially refurbished in the 1950s.
+During World War II, the palace was severely damaged by strategic bombing and in the 1945 Battle of Berlin, before being substantially refurbished in the 1950s.
 Inaugurated by President Theodor Heuss in 1959, it served as the secondary residence of the West German president, a pied-à-terre in West Berlin to supplement his primary residence at the Hammerschmidt Villa in Bonn.

 In 1986–87, Federal President Richard von Weizsäcker had the interior of the palace completely redesigned by the architect Otto Meitinger in order to adapt the rooms to the character of the external historical appearance, whereby the sequence of rooms was also restored according to plans from the time before the destruction.
 Weizsäcker had the palace furnished with part of the valuable Empire style furniture collection from Wilhelmshöhe Palace in Kassel as a permanent loan and initiated the exchange of paintings with German museums in order to present guests with classical and modern German art.
 However, two rooms have been preserved with their furnishings in the style of post-war modernism.
 In 1994, after German reunification, Weizsäcker made it his primary residence.

 A modern oval office building was built in 1998 in a section of the park near the palace to house the offices of the affiliated Bundespräsidialamt ("Office of the Federal President"), a federal agency.

 Roman Herzog, president from 1994 to 1999, remains the only officeholder who lived at Bellevue while incumbent.
-The Palace was reconstructed again in 2004 and 2005 to replace ailing infrastructure; during this period, President Horst Köhler used nearby Charlottenburg Palace for representative purposes.
+The palace was reconstructed again in 2004 and 2005 to replace ailing infrastructure; during this period, President Horst Köhler used nearby Charlottenburg Palace for representative purposes.
 Bellevue became the president's primary official seat again in January 2006, but since then has not included living quarters.
-Instead, the Federal President now lives in a government-owned villa in Dahlem, a suburban district of southwestern Berlin, which had previously been the Berlin lodging of the West-German chancellors since 1962.
+Instead, the federal president now lives in a government-owned villa in Dahlem, a suburban district of southwestern Berlin, which had previously been the Berlin lodging of the West-German chancellors since 1962.

-Presidential Standard
+Presidential standard

-Contrary to popular belief, the presidential standard is flown at the Palace even on many days when the President is not in Berlin.
-It is lowered only when the President takes up official residence elsewhere – e.g. on the occasion of a state visit, when the standard is raised over his temporary residence abroad, or when he uses his second residence at Villa Hammerschmidt.
-If he is just on vacation, Schloss Bellevue remains his official residence and the standard is flown over it.
+Contrary to popular belief, the presidential standard is flown at the palace even on many days when the president is not in Berlin.
+It is lowered only when the president takes up official residence elsewhere – e.g. on the occasion of a state visit, when the standard is raised over a temporary residence abroad, or over the second residence at Villa Hammerschmidt.
+When away on vacation, Schloss Bellevue remains the official residence over which the standard is flown.